olivier-carrere/redaction-technique.org/src/content/docs/en/tech-writing-process/definition-du-projet.md

 A **technical writing** project adds value to products and helps the company to market its offering more effectively.
 But, as with R&D or marketing projects, project definition is the key to estimating budget and benefits.

 Communicating technical information without knowing to whom or for what purpose is a futile effort.
 Before initiating a **technical writing** project, it is essential to clearly define it.
-In particular, you need to determine :
+In particular, you need to determine:

 | Element | Description |
 |-----------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------|